 Where: 150 Piccadilly, W1J 9BR

-Another one where the high price disguises the fact that it feeds more than one, Sushisamba’s £1,000 Kobe beef experience provides five diners with 1kg of the exclusive Japanese cow, so is actually good value, right?
+Why: Another one where the high price disguises the fact that it feeds more than one, Sushisamba’s £1,000 Kobe beef experience provides five diners with 1kg of the exclusive Japanese cow, so is actually good value, right?
 The beef is served ishiyaki style, with thin slices of meat cooked on a hot stone at the table and served with dipping sauces and pickled plums.
 Prefer not to share?
-You can buy an individual portion for £129 which, unlike the full experience, doesn’t need ordering 48 hours in advance.
+You can buy an individual portion for £129 which, unlike the full experience, doesn’t require you to order it 48 hours in advance.

 Where: Heron Tower, 110 Bishopsgate, EC2N 4AY

 The American Bar at The Savoy, Covent Garden

 Why: Marilyn Monroe, Ernest Hemingway, Winston Churchill: what legendary booze-hound hasn’t pulled up a stool at the 125-year-old American Bar at The Savoy, once voted the World’s Best Bar?
 If you want to join their illustrious ranks, you could do worse than order the bar’s £5,000 Sazerac, made with 1858 Sazerac de Forge Cognac, 1950s Pernod Absinthe and vintage Peychaud’s Bitters.
 On a mission?
 For your second drink, how about a Negroni made with vintage gin for £120?

 Where: The Savoy, Strand, WC2R 0ET